ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 Src.md files can be translated to html files.
 You need pandoc to do this.
 Most linux distribution has pandoc package.
-Refer to your distribution document to install it.
+Refer to your distribution document to install.

 Type `rake html` to generate html files.